 Second, SNNs require specialized performance metrics beyond standard ANN measures.
 These include spike timing precision, firing rates, and temporal dynamics \cite{deng2020rethinking}, necessitating evaluation functions that specifically address spiking behavior.

 Third, neuromorphic hardware considerations introduce unique constraints such as limited precision and asynchronous computation \cite{javanshir2022advancements}.
-Traditional NAS methods, which do not account for these constraints, may produce architectures incompatible with neuromorphic platforms.
+Traditional NAS methods that do not account for these constraints may yield architectures incompatible with neuromorphic platforms.

 Addressing these challenges requires specialized techniques that incorporate spiking neuron models and suitable network topologies \cite{masters, yan2024efficient}.
-Solutions must balance temporal coding performance, energy efficiency, and hardware compatibility \cite{putra2024spikenas, yan2024efficient}, while employing training mechanisms adapted for spike-based computation \cite{kim2022neural, masters}.
+Solutions must balance temporal coding performance, energy efficiency, and hardware compatibility \cite{putra2025spikenas, yan2024efficient}, while employing training mechanisms adapted for spike-based computation \cite{kim2022neural, masters}.